Policies

 Early Emergency Dismissal

 When it is necessary to dismiss school early in emergency situations, (usually 2-1/2 hours) the plan is announced on cable television before 11:00 am, if possible.
 The county public information director also notifies radio and television stations.
 Buses will be summoned for their usual routes.
 Every effort will be made to follow the emergency plan submitted by the parents or guardian at the start of school.
-It is prohibitive for every parent to be called, so it is vitally important for emergency plans on file with the school to be accurate and up-to-date.
+It is very important for emergency plans on file with the school to be accurate and up-to-date.

 Illness/Injury